brainpower/checkarg/README.md

 Commandline options use the common so-called GNU style,<br>
 e.g. use double dashes and look something like these:

-    --option[=value]
-    --option [value]
+    program --option=value --quiet --option2 <value>

-Additionally, abreviations of those in so-called POSIX style can be added.<br>
+Additionally, abreviations of those in so-called POSIX style (or UNIX style) can be added.<br>
 They look like this:

-    -o [value]
+    program -o [value] -q -f <value>

+They can be combined:

+    program -o <value> -qf <value>
+    program -o <value> -qf<value>

+Note that both commands are equivalent, this means after a value type option is found in a grouped option the remainder is always considered the value, even if you meant it to be an option.
+So these commands are not the same:

+    program -o <value> -qfi other_file
+    program -o <value> -q -i input_file -f other_file

+In the first command, 'i' is the value for -f, other_file is a positional argument, not the value of either -f or -i.

-In the docs I'll call them long and short options, respectively.
+In the docs I'll call the GNU style and POSIX style options "long" and "short" options, respectively.

+Old style or traditional style options are not supported and I don't plan to.
+You may convince me otherwise, though.
+Old style options (like tar supports) look like this:

+    tar xfL <value_for_f> <value_for_L>